servo/servo/tests/wpt/README.md

-This folder contains the web platform tests and the code required to integrate them with Servo.
+This folder contains the web platform tests, CSS WG tests, and the code required to integrate them with Servo.

 Contents
 ========

 In particular, this folder contains:

-* `config.ini`: some configuration for the wpt libraries;
+* `config.ini`: some configuration for the web-platform-tests.
+* `include.ini`: the subset of web-platform-tests we currently run.
+* `config_css.ini`: some configuration for the CSSWG tests.
-* `include.ini`: the subset of tests we currently run;
+* `include_css.ini`: the subset of the CSSWG tests we currently run.
+* `run_wpt.py` glue code to run the web-platform-tests in Servo.
-* `run.py` and `run.sh`: glue code to run the tests in Servo;
+* `run_css.py` glue code to run the CSSWG tests in Servo.
+* `run.py` common code used by `run_wpt.py` and `run_css.py`.
+* `web-platform-tests`: copy of the web-platform-tests.
-* `metadata`: expected failures for the tests we run;
+* `metadata`: expected failures for the web-platform-tests we run.
-* `web-platform-tests`: submodule pointer to the actual tests.
+* `css-tests` copy of the built CSSWG tests.
+* `metadata-css` expected failures for the CSSWG tests we run.

 Running the tests
 =================

-The simplest way to run the tests in Servo is `./mach test-wpt` in the root directory.
+The simplest way to run the web-platform-tests in Servo is `./mach test-wpt` in the root directory.
 This will run the subset of JavaScript tests defined in `include.ini` and log the output to stdout.

-Some of the arguments of `./mach test-wpt` include:

-* `--include`: specifies which test(s) to run.
-  For example, `--include=/dom` runs all the DOM tests, `--include=/dom/errors` runs all the DOM error tests and `--include=/dom/errors/DOMException-constants.html` runs one specific test.
-Paths should be relative to the `web-platform-tests` submodule.
-  (Note that this overrides `include.ini` completely.)
-* `--processes`: specifies the number of parallel processes to use (default 1).
-  When this argument is passed, the runner will spawn multiple instances of Servo simultaneously to run multiple tests in parallel for more efficiency (especially on multi-core processors).
+Similarly the CSSWG tests can be run using `./mach test-css`.

+A subset of tests may be run by providing positional arguments to the mach command, either as filesystem paths or as test urls e.g.

+    ./mach test-wpt tests/wpt/web-platform-tests/dom/historical.html

+to run the dom/historical.html test, or

+    ./mach test-wpt dom

+to run all the DOM tests.

+There are also a large number of command line options accepted by the test harness; these are documented by running with `--help`.

 Running the tests without mach
 ------------------------------

-When avoiding `mach` for some reason, one can run `run.py` directly.
-However, this requires in the first place that the virtualenv has been set up.
-To set up the virtualenv and run the tests run the following from the root directory:
+When avoiding `mach` for some reason, one can run either `run_wpt.py` ir `run_css.py` directly.
+However, this requires that all the dependencies for `wptrunner` are avaliable in the current python environment.

-    bash tests/wpt/run.sh

-You can substitute `bash` for another shell which supports `source`.

 Running the tests manually
 --------------------------